How-To: Schedule Appointment Reminders using Apptoto

 You can add participants to each appointment:

-When a message is scheduled to be sent, Apptoto will show the appointment in bold and tell you the number of messages scheduled:
+If you’re not going to send a message manually, you can also schedule it to send at a later time.
+If you do so, Apptoto will show the appointment in bold and tell you the number of messages scheduled to send to the participant:

-Apptoto also makes it easy to schedule (or unschedule) reminders for multiple appointments at a time by clicking the checkboxes on the left and then using the “Options” drop down at the to execute bulk actions:
+Apptoto also makes it easy to schedule (or unschedule) reminders for multiple appointments at a time by clicking the checkboxes on the left and then using the “Actions” drop-down to execute bulk actions:

 Approach #2) Using “Auto-Messages”

-While the “Auto-Messages” approach is the most convenient, it is also the most nerve-racking for users.
+While the “Auto Messages” approach is the most convenient, it is also the most nerve-racking for users.
 It’s a bit scary to let Apptoto start sending messages to all your appointments.
-We do encourage users to use Auto-Messages as it is the most reliable and has the best chance of reducing no-shows and reliably reaching your clients.
-However, if you don’t feel comfortable turing on “Auto-Messages”, you can also try using our “In-Event Commands” as described below.
+We encourage users to use Auto Messages as it is the most reliable and has the best chance of reducing no-shows and reaching your clients.
+However, if you don’t feel comfortable turning on “Auto Messages,” you can also try using our “In-Event Commands” as described below.

 Approach #3) Using “In-Event Commands” with “Auto-Messages” turned off

-Another approach is to use Apptoto’s “In-Event Commands“.
-These commands let you tell Apptoto which appointments should receive messages without having to actually log into Apptoto.
+Another approach is to use Apptoto’s “In-Event Commands.”
+These commands let you tell Apptoto which appointments should receive messages without having to log into Apptoto.
 You can simply add the commands directly to the appointments on your calendar.

-The most basic command is [APPTOTO].
-That command tells Apptoto to automatically schedule any messages that are enabled on the “Messages” tab in your Apptoto account.
+The most basic command is #APPTOTO.
+That command tells Apptoto to automatically schedule any messages that are enabled on the “Messaging” tab in your Apptoto account.

-And you add the command [APPTOTO] (it must have the square brackets) to an appointment on your calendar like so:
+Then you add the command #APPTOTO (it must include the # symbol) to an appointment on your calendar like so:

 Then Apptoto will automatically send a Call and SMS Reminder to 650-555-1212 the day before the appointment.
-Note that it will NOT send an email to frank AT apptoto DOT com, because the Email Reminder is not enabled on the “Messages” tab.
+Note that it will NOT send an email to bob@company.com, because the Email Reminder is not enabled on the “Messages” tab.

-Lastly, a slight variation on the previous approach is to combine Approach #2 and #4.
+Lastly, a slight variation on the previous approach is to combine approaches #2 and #4.
 We see users do this if they want explicit control over which messages are sent to different appointments.
-It involves disabling all the messages on the “Messages” tab, but enabling the “Auto-Messages” feature.
+It involves disabling all the messages on the “Messages” tab but enabling the “Auto-Messages” feature.